 The IASP Livability Goal seeks to enhance the quality of life across the state by ensuring that transportation investments advance local goals, provide multimodal options, and preserve the environment.
 The PMs and PIs associated with this goal evaluate the systems' ability to support future aviation development by evaluating existing land use controls and other land use compatibility factors.
 Land use compatibility factors include having complete control of runway protection zones (RPZs) and mitigating on-airport hazards that can stem from nearby wildlife habitats, or storm water run-off.
 Moreover, this goal evaluates the system's effort in preparing for the future by being integrated into local and regional long-range planning efforts and supporting solar initiatives.
-The facilities, services, and airport activities associated with this goal help to inform how the system is currently enhancing quality of life by evaluating land use controls and planning, and environmental factors, such as drainage analyses, wildlife management, and advancing solar initiatives,
+The facilities, services, and airport activities associated with this goal help to inform how the system is currently enhancing quality of life by evaluating land use controls and planning, and environmental factors, such as drainage analyses, wildlife management, and advancing solar initiatives.

-This section presents the findings of the PMs associated with Goal 2: Livability.
+This section presents the findings of the PMs associated with Goal 2: Livability as well as establishes future performance targets to determine gaps and/or deficiencies in facilities or services at IASP airports.
 The PMs for this goal are: